Digital television: Formats and bandwidth

-Each commercial broadcasting terrestrial television DTV channel in North America is allocated enough bandwidth to broadcast up to 19 megabits per second.
+Each commercial broadcasting terrestrial television DTV channel in North America is allocated enough bandwidth to broadcast up to 19 megabits per second using 8VSB modulation.
 However, the broadcaster does not need to use this entire bandwidth for just one broadcast channel.
 Instead, the broadcast can use Program and System Information Protocol and subdivide across several video subchannels (a.k.a. feeds) of varying quality and compression rates, including non-video datacasting services.

 A broadcaster may opt to use a standard-definition (SDTV) digital signal instead of an HDTV signal, because current convention allows the bandwidth of a DTV channel (or "multiplex") to be subdivided into multiple digital subchannels, (similar to what most FM radio stations offer with HD Radio), providing multiple feeds of entirely different television programming on the same channel.
 This ability to provide either a single HDTV feed or multiple lower-resolution feeds is often referred to as distributing one's bit budget or multicasting.
 This can sometimes be arranged automatically, using a statistical multiplexer.
-With some implementations, image resolution may be less directly limited by bandwidth; for example in DVB-T, broadcasters can choose from several different modulation schemes, giving them the option to reduce the transmission bit rate and make reception easier for more distant or mobile viewers.
+With some implementations, image resolution may be less directly limited by bandwidth; for example in DVB-T, broadcasters can choose from several different modulation schemes, giving them the option to reduce the transmission bit rate and possibly improve reception for more distant or mobile viewers.

 Reception

 There are several different ways to receive digital television.
 One of the oldest means of receiving DTV (and TV in general) is from terrestrial transmitters using an antenna (known as an aerial in some countries).
 This delivery method is known as digital terrestrial television (DTT).
-With DTT, viewers are limited to channels that have a terrestrial transmitter in range of their antenna.
+With DTT, viewers are limited to channels that have a terrestrial transmitter within range of their antenna.

 Other delivery methods include digital cable and digital satellite.
 In some countries where transmissions of TV signals are normally achieved by microwaves, digital multichannel multipoint distribution service is used.
 Other standards, such as digital multimedia broadcasting (DMB) and digital video broadcasting - handheld (DVB-H), have been devised to allow handheld devices such as mobile phones to receive TV signals.
 Another way is Internet Protocol television (IPTV), which is the delivery of TV over a computer network.
 Finally, an alternative way is to receive digital TV signals via the open Internet (Internet television), whether from a central streaming service or a P2P (peer-to-peer) system.

-Some signals carry encryption and specify use conditions (such as "may not be recorded" or "may not be viewed on displays larger than 1 m in diagonal measure") backed up with the force of law under the World Intellectual Property Organization Copyright Treaty (WIPO Copyright Treaty) and national legislation implementing it, such as the US Digital Millennium Copyright Act.
-Access to encrypted channels can be controlled by a removable smart card, for example via the Common Interface (DVB-CI) standard for Europe and via Point Of Deployment (POD) for IS or named differently CableCard.
+Some television signals are protected by encryption and backed up with the force of law under the WIPO Copyright Treaty and national legislation implementing it, such as the US Digital Millennium Copyright Act.
+Access to encrypted channels can be controlled by a removable card, for example via the Common Interface or CableCard.